Do you know what stinks? Being too strapped for cash to go to the movies or grab a bite to eat.

 #3 Reevaluate Your Subscriptions

-I’m not saying you shouldn’t have some streaming subscriptions but take time to reevaluate what you are paying for and cancel the ones you don’t use a lot!
-When you simplify your finances by looking at small things like this you will be surprised at the difference it makes!
-Getting rid of services you don’t use is a super-easy way to save money.
+I’m not saying you shouldn’t have some streaming subscriptions but you can really simplify your budget if you take time to reevaluate what you are paying for and cancel the ones you don’t use a lot!

 #4 Exercise at Home